Geraldo Perdomo Preview, Player Props: Diamondbacks vs. White Sox

 Geraldo Perdomo At The Plate

-- Perdomo is batting .253 with 20 doubles, four triples, six home runs and 62 walks.
+- Perdomo is hitting .253 with 20 doubles, four triples, six home runs and 63 walks.

-- In 25.8% of his games this season, Perdomo has driven in at least one run.
-In nine of those games (6.8%) he recorded two or more RBI, while he was responsible for three or more of his team's runs in three contests.
+- Perdomo has had an RBI in 34 games this year (25.6%), including nine multi-RBI outings (6.8%).
+He has also driven home three or more of his team's runs in three contests.

+- In 58 of 133 games this season, he has scored, and 11 of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.